ZoeLeBlanc/is578-intro-dh/_assessments/05-workshop-feedback.md

 This is an **optional** way to share your workshop, but if you would like to share your workshop on this channel, you will need to caption clean your video and give Mary co-publishing privileges.
 If you are interested in this option, please let me know and I can put you in touch with Mary to discuss the logistics.

+## Submitting Your Workshop

+To submit your workshop, please complete the following form, [DH Workshop Submissison Form](https://forms.gle/HfmQ2C474HA7GVMe8).
+You will need to use your Illinois email address to complete the form.
+In the form you can share a link to your workshop materials.
+I've also included a link to a series of folders in our Google Drive folder, under the `DH Workshops` folder.
+Each of the folders are named under the topic/group of your workshop, and you are welcome to upload your materials there though it is completely optional.
+You can find the link to spreadsheet with all the information about submissions in the `DH Workshops` folder as well, or through our Canvas site.

 ## Feedback Logistics

 As outlined in our [assessments]({{site.baseurl}}/assessments/03-semester-project/), you will be expected to watch at least one of your peers' workshops and provide feedback.